conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 published: true
 title: ' Resize and store all image uploads in the cloud (Laravel 5.2 / S3)'
 ---
-Using the PHP framework Laravel with Amazon S3 we're going to upload files and push them into an S3 bucket.
-Even though the general premise is the same accross frameworks, cloud storage providers and hosting environments.
-To begin with, if you haven't already, add the following file upload HTML form into one of your view files:
+Using the [Laravel](https://laravel.com/) PHP framework with [Amazon S3](https://aws.amazon.com/s3/) we're going to upload files to highly scalable and secure cloud storage using expressive code, so the premise is similiar across frameworks, cloud storage providers and hosting environments.

+This tutorial assumes you have a very basic understanding of Laravel and have setup your environment i.e followed the [quickstart](https://laravel.com/docs/5.2/quickstart).

+To begin you will need to add the following file upload HTML form into a view file:

 ~~~
 <form method="POST" action="/upload" enctype="multipart/form-data">